morganmueller/rsv-portal/public/content/sections/aboutPageSectionText.md

 Differences in health outcomes among racial and ethnic groups are due to long-term structural racism, not biological or personal traits.
 Structural racism — centuries of racist policies and discriminatory practices across institutions, including government agencies, and society — prevents communities of color from accessing vital resources (such as health care, housing and food) and opportunities (such as employment and education), and negatively affects overall health and well-being.

-## Prevention and Vaccination Information
+## Learn about Respiratory Illnesses
 ### COVID‑19
 icon: /assets/covid-vector.svg
 externalIcon: /assets/external-link-icon.png